cb-ci/ci-traditional-ha/README.md

 The essential variables are explained here; for detailed settings, take a look at the `env.sh` file.
 Usually, you don't need to change something in the env settings

-* `CJOC_LICENSE_PRIVATE_KEY` optional: You can add your CloudBees wildcard license key to this file: secrets/cb-wildcard-license.key (you need to create this file)
-* `CJOC_LICENSE_CERTIFICATE` optional: You can add your CloudBees wildcard license certificate to this file: secrets/cb-wildcard-license.cert (you need to create this file)
 * `OC_URL` is the URL you want the Operations Center to respond on.
 * `CLIENTS_URL` is for the controllers.
 There is only one URL for both controllers.
 * `DOCKER_IMAGE_OC` and `DOCKER_IMAGE_CLIENT_CONTROLLER` are the CB CI versions on Operations Center and controllers